bltwx/bltwx.github.io/private-lessons.md

 <!-- This is how you include images. -->
 ![Image](user-images/72DPI_noartboard_white.png)

-Hello, Blatwax here.
-Private Lessons delivered over Discord will be rolled out properly in 2025.
+Private Lessons are on hold while I finish some music.
 More info soon.
 For now, your finger click
 <!-- This is how you include a link -->
 [SoundCloud](https://soundcloud.com/blatwax).

-In the meantime, feel free to reach out via DM on socials if you have questions.